lakshy-sharma/lakshy-sharma/README.md

 ### Hi there 👋

-A developer trying to fixated on understanding how computers work and making awesome software.
+A developer fixated on understanding how computers work and making awesome software.

 <!--